jalview/jalview-js/README.md

 ### Which version of JalviewJS is this ?

-The version, build date and originating commit ID are given in (swingjs/j2s/.build_properties) and (VERSION).
+The version, build date and originating commit ID are given in [swingjs/j2s/.build_properties](https://jalview.github.io/jalview-js/swingjs/j2s/.build_properties).

 ## How to deploy JalviewJS to your site
 Clone this repository somewhere, and when you want to provide a JalviewJS component on a page, you just need to reference the SwingJS bootstrap script for JalviewJS, and include a call to start JalviewJS in one of the following ways: